SoftUni-Internal/interactive-content/EN/08-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 });
 ```

 In the example above we have a **digimonFactory** that is used to create new digital monsters.
 We then create an empty array and push some digital monsters into it after creating them using the factory.
-Finally we iterate through the collection and print out the names and special moves of each monster inside the collection.
+Finally, we iterate through the collection and print out the names and special moves of each monster inside the collection.

 [/slide]